OlgaGalinina/iot-network-designer/README.md

 1. Pick a scenario preset (smart factory, agriculture, asset tracking, etc.) or set sliders manually
 2. Toggle hard constraints: battery-powered, no cellular operator, mobile devices, private deployment
-3. The table filters and ranks technologies in real time — green fit-score dots show how well each matches
+3. The table filters and ranks technologies in real time.
+Green fit-score dots show how well each matches
 4. Check 2–4 technologies and click **Compare** for a side-by-side breakdown with elimination reasoning

 ---